smu-cs-3353/22s-pa01-sussybaka/README.md

 - Git (Bash)
 - Unzip File

-Once you have the repository on your machine, make sure that you locate the folder and know the path to said folder.
+Once you have the repository on your machine, make sure that you locate the folder and know the path.

 ## Project Configuration